cube-js/cube/docs/content/Schema/Reference/cube.mdx

 ## Naming

-There are certain rules to follow for a cube and cube member names.
-You can use only `0-9`, `_` and letter characters when naming a cube or a cube member.
-Names **must** always start with a letter.
+There are certain rules to follow for a cube and cube member names:

+- Be unique within the project
+- Start with a letter
+- Consist of numbers, letters and `_`

 As a convention, cube names start with upper case letters and member names with lower case letters.
 As in JavaScript, [camel case][wiki-camelcase] is used for